You are here

 sector must be able to have long term commitments, often several year undertakings, consequently assurance of the size of the defence budget must be agreed upon.
 Previous investments can become senseless if programs are suddenly ended due to a reduction in resources.
 The 2% GDP expenditure for national defence allows for planning on a long term basis as well as efficient use of taxpayers’ money.

-Over the next four years, the focus in developing our independent defence capability will be on developing the units listed in the National Defence Development Plan into combat ready units that are equipped, manned, trained, and backed with supplies.
-The implementation plan within the area of government of the Estonian Ministry of Defence describes the development objectives of military national defence and links them to the resources required.
-The priorities are set based on military advice provided by the Commander of the Defence Forces, proposals from the heads of the agencies within the area of government, and commitments made to NATO.
+The basis for developing independent defence capability is the development of units specified in the National Defence Development Plan into combat-ready units equipped, manned, trained and secured with supplies.
+The National Defence Development Plan is implemented through the development plan for the Ministry of Defence governance area, which describes the four-year development goals of military defence and links these to resources.
+Priorities are determined based on military advice from the Commander of the Defence Forces and proposals from the heads of government agencies, taking into account the commitments made to NATO.

 Decision of the Government of the Republic of Estonia to strengthen crisis preparedness